littke/inspiritas-bootstrap/README.md

 ## Customizations

-If you want to edit anything, fork or clone the repo and open variables.less.
+If you want to edit anything, fork or clone the repo and open `variables.less`.
 It contains the original Bootstrap variables along with some new ones for Inspiritas.

 Make whichever changes you want and then run a less compiler to create